 This measurement is important from two aspects.
 First, on grounds with high magnetic mineralization, search depth is low and users should be aware of this fact.
-As experienced gold prospectors know, the possibility of finding gold in black sand is high.
-Therefore, very high values of magnetic mineralization may indicate the presence of gold.
-Second, magnetic mineralization is a property also found in hot rocks and measuring its level will play an important role for the device to eliminate false signals caused by hot rocks.
+Second, magnetic mineralization is a property which is particularly seen with mineralized rocks and this measurement plays an important role for the device to eliminate the false signals produced by these rocks.